REMINDER/Media Advisory: Infrastructure Canada

-NORMAN WELLS, NORTHWEST TERRITORIES--(Marketwired - Jan.
-5, 2017) - Members of the media are invited to attend an important infrastructure event regarding the Canyon Creek access road with Michael McLeod, Member of Parliament for the Northwest Territories, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities, and the Honourable Wally Schumann, Minister of Transportation for the Government of the Northwest Territories.
+VANCOUVER, BRITISH COLUMBIA--(Marketwired - Jan.
+9, 2017) - Members of the media are invited to attend an important infrastructure event regarding the Killarney Seniors Centre with the Honourable Harjit Singh Sajjan, Minister of National Defence, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; Suzanne Anton, Member of the Legislative Assembly for Vancouver-Fraserview; Acting Mayor Raymond Louie on behalf of Vancouver Mayor Gregor Robertson; and Park Board Vice-Chair Erin Shum on behalf of Chair Michael Wiebe.

 Follow us on Twitter at @INFC_eng